Briginshaw v Briginshaw: Significance

 The Briginshaw principle has since been enacted in Australia's uniform evidence law.
 For example, s140(2)(c) of the Evidence Act 1995 (NSW) sets out 'gravity of the matters alleged' as a relevant consideration for proving a case on the balance of probabilities; a subsumption of the Briginshaw principle.

 The principle has been applied in civil cases relating to anti-discrimination and sexual harassment, due to the relative seriousness of those types of civil allegations.
-It has been argued by the academic Loretta De Plevitz that Tribunals have misunderstood the Briginshaw principle as establishing an additional standard of proof, rather than as articulating a nuance subsumed within the balance of probabilities standard.
+It has been argued by academic Loretta De Plevitz that tribunals have misunderstood the Briginshaw principle as establishing an additional standard of proof, rather than as articulating a nuance subsumed within the balance of probabilities standard.
 In the judicial context, similar remarks have been made by Justice Heerey in 2008.

 Briginshaw was seen to import a certain degree of flexibility into the civil standard of proof.
-The High Court in Neat v Karajan Holdings stated:The ordinary standard of proof required of a party who bears the onus in civil litigation in this country is proof on the balance of probabilities.
-That remains so even where the matter to be proved involves criminal conduct or fraud.
-On the other hand, the strength of the evidence necessary to establish a fact or facts on the balance of probabilities may vary according to the nature of what it is sought to prove.
-Thus, authoritative statements have often been made to the effect that clear or cogent or strict proof is necessary ‘where so serious a matter as fraud is to be found’.
-Statements to that effect should not, however, be understood as directed to the standard of proof.
-Rather, they should be understood as merely reflecting a conventional perception that members of our society do not ordinarily engage in fraudulent or criminal conduct and a judicial approach that a court should not lightly make a finding that, on the balance of probabilities, a party to civil litigation has been guilty of such conduct. - Mason CJ, Brennan, Deane and Gaudron JJ at para.
-(2)Justice Rachel Pepper has subsequently stated: "put simply...Briginshaw should be seen as not as a standard of proof, but as a standard of satisfaction.
+The High Court in Neat v Karajan Holdings stated:

+Justice Rachel Pepper has subsequently stated: "put simply ...
+Briginshaw should be seen as not as a standard of proof, but as a standard of satisfaction.
 That is to say, that the more serious the allegation, the more serious or anxious should be the consideration given by the decision maker that he or she has attained the necessary state of reasonable satisfaction or persuasion that the facts in dispute are more likely than not to exist."
 In short, the more serious an allegation is, the evidence required must be of a similar probative or strong standard.

 In a 2019 decision, the New South Wales Supreme Court held that application of the Briginshaw principle should be confined to cases involving serious allegations analogous to fraud or dishonesty.
 However in assessing the evidence, the matters in s 140(2) of the Evidence Act 1995 (NSW) remained applicable.